ntsystemsit/ntsystemsit.github.io/_posts/2018-09-22-network-assessment-with-policy-based-qos-and-iperf3.md

  .\iperf3.exe -c 192.168.120.185 -u -b 200k -l 200
 ```

 Note that with UDP, the target bitrate defaults to 1 Mbit per second, this can be changed with the `-b` parameter.
+Also, when using UDP, jitter and packet loss are measured.

 More information: [NeoWin](https://www.neowin.net/forum/topic/1234695-iperf-36-windows-build/), [GitHub](https://github.com/esnet/iperf), [Documentation (outdated)](https://iperf.fr/iperf-doc.php)